-This guide explains why you need a heating pad for your snake’s enclosure, and whether they’re safe.
-We’ll compare and review the top heating pads for snakes, and run through the setup process.
+This guide explains why you need a heating pad for your snake’s enclosure, and whether they’re safe to use.
+We’ll compare and review the top heating pads for snakes, and run through the simple setup process.

 - 1 Why Do Snakes Need Heating Pads?

-- 2 What Are the Best Heating Pads for Snake Cages?
+- 1.2 Best Heat Pads for Snake Tanks

 Why Do Snakes Need Heating Pads?

 When keeping a snake in captivity, it’s essential to replicate the temperature of their wild habitat as closely as possible.
-This is especially important for tropical snakes, as your home is likely far cooler than their natural environment.
+This is especially important for tropical snakes as your home is far cooler than their natural environment.

 Heat Mats vs. Heat Lamps

-Heating pads, heat mats or under-tank heaters (UTHs), are rectangular mats which heat up.
-They sit underneath the tank and provide belly-heat for your snake.
+Heating pads, mats or under-tank heaters (UTHs), are rectangular mats that heat up.
+They sit underneath the tank and provide belly-heat for snakes.

 - Whether your snake likes to bask.
-Basking snakes, such as corn snakes, generally prefer heat lamps.
-Pythons and boas do better with heating pads.
+Basking snakes, such as corn snakes, prefer heat lamps.
+Pythons and boas prefer heating pads.

-We prefer heat mats because they provide no light, meaning they can keep your snake warm 24 hours a day.
+Heat mats are preferred because they provide no light, meaning that they can keep your snake warm 24 hours a day.
 If you use a heat lamp, you’ll need to use a different heat source during the night.
-Leaving a heat lamp on at night can disrupt your snake’s circadian rhythm (day-night cycle), causing confusion and stress.
+Leaving a heat lamp on at night can disrupt your snake’s circadian rhythm (day-night cycle), potentially causing confusion and stress.

-There are many heating pads available.
-They aren’t all equal, however.
-You’ll often find, as with most products, that the more reputable brands tend to be made to a higher standard of quality.
+There are many heating pads available, but they aren’t all of the same quality.
+You’ll often find, as with most products, that the more reputable brands tend to be made to a higher standard.
+Let’s explore further.

 1) Zoo Med ReptiTherm Under Tank Heater

-Zoo Med is a very well-known brand of exotic pet products and foods.
-They sell pretty much everything you’d need for snakes, including enclosures, backdrops, water bowls, and substrates.
-Among their offerings is the ReptiTherm Under Tank Heater.
+Zoo Med is a well-known brand for exotic pet products and foods.
+Among their offerings is the , which is available on Amazon.

-This heat mat is one of the most popular choices, for both beginner snake owners and experienced reptile hobbyists.
-ReptiTherm UTHs are suitable for all kinds of animals, including most reptiles and even insects.
+This heat mat is one of the most popular choices for beginners and experts alike.
+ReptiTherm UTHs are suitable for most reptiles.

-- They are compatible with most brands of thermostat, and easy to set up.
+- They are compatible with most thermostat brands and easy to set up.

-- One side of the UTH is adhesive, so it will stick to your tank, preventing it from becoming displaced.
+- One side of the UTH is adhesive.
+It will stick to your snake’s tank, preventing it from becoming displaced.

-- The product comes supplied with “bump-on feet” which attach to the underside of your snake’s tank.
-They raise the vivarium slightly, so that air can circulate around the heat mat underneath.
+- The product comes supplied with “bump-on feet” which attach to the underside of the tank.
+They raise the tank slightly, so that air can circulate around the heat mat, including underneath.

-- Though they provide adequate heat, ReptiTherm heaters don’t use very much energy to operate.
+- ReptiTherm heaters don’t use much energy to operate.

-- They are extremely affordable, especially for a well-known and reputable brand.
+- Affordable, especially for such a reputable brand.

-- Only the smallest size – the “mini” – is listed as suitable for plastic enclosures.
-The manufacturer recommends that all other sizes are used with glass enclosures only.
+- Only the smallest size, the mini, is listed as suitable for plastic enclosures.
+The manufacturer recommends that all other sizes are used with glass and wooden enclosures.
 This is because there is a risk of the heater melting the plastic.

 - The adhesive is permanent.
-Once you’ve stuck the heating pad to the tank, you can’t remove it again afterward.
-This can make cleaning the outside of the enclosure difficult.
+Once you’ve stuck the heating pad to the tank, you can’t remove it again.
+This can make cleaning the outside of the enclosure more difficult.

 - ReptiTherm UTHs do not self-regulate, so a thermostat is necessary.
 Some people have found that, without a thermostat, the product can become hot enough to cause serious burns.

-Overall, the pros of the Zoo Med ReptiTherm UTH outweigh the cons.
-We’d rate it as the best heating pad currently available, as long as you follow the instructions correctly.
+Overall, the pros of the outweigh the cons.
+We’d rate it as the best heating pad currently available on Amazon, as long as you follow the instructions.

 2) Zilla Reptile Terrarium Heat Mat

-Reptile owners that do not choose the Zoo Med heat mat choose the Zilla reptile terrarium heat mat.
-It is very similar regarding both its pros and its cons, as well as its price point.
+Snake owners that do not choose the Zoo Med heat mat select the Zilla reptile terrarium heat mat.
+It is similar regarding both its pros and its cons, as well as its price point.

-- Like the Zoo Med heat mat, the Zilla heat mat comes in a range of sizes, from mini to large.
-This allows you to choose the most suitable option for your snake.
+- The Zilla heat mat comes in a range of sizes, from mini to large.

 - Zilla heat mats are thermostat compatible, allowing you to regulate heat in your vivarium.

-- They are around the same price as the Zoo Med mat, and are similar in quality.
+- They are around the same price and quality as the Zoo Med mat.

-- They do not use much energy to operate, though the larger the pad, the more it will use.
+- They do not use much energy to operate, although the larger the heating pad, the more energy it will use.

-- Again, these mats are designed to stick to the tank, and adhesive “feet” are provided for air flow.
+- These mats are designed to stick to the tank, and adhesive feet are provided for airflow.

 - The adhesive which sticks the Zilla heat mat to the tank is temperamental.
-It sticks well at first, but many reviewers have mentioned that it falls off within hours to weeks.
+It sticks well at first, but can come away.

-- Again, this heat mat does not self-regulate.
-You’ll need to separately purchase a thermostat to prevent the heating pad from getting too hot.
+- This heat mat does not self-regulate.
+You’ll need to purchase a thermostat to prevent the heating pad from getting too hot.

-- Some reviewers mention that if your room is particularly cold, this heat mat does not produce enough power to adequately heat the vivarium.
+- If your room is particularly cold, this heat mat does not produce enough power to adequately heat the vivarium.

-The Zilla heat mat has many of the same benefits as the Zoo Med heating pad, with the slight inconvenience that the adhesive is not particularly strong.
+The Zilla heat mat has many of the same benefits as the Zoo Med heating pad, with the slight inconvenience that the adhesive is as strong.
 However, you can get around this by using some electrical or HVAC tape to secure the mat back onto the tank.

 3) iPower Under Tank Heat Pad and Digital Thermostat Combo Set

-iPower is a company that specializes in products designed for growing plants, such as lights and greenhouse ventilation.
-However, they have released a UTH specifically for reptile enclosures.
-They are a well-known brand in the horticultural world that receives good reviews.
+iPower specializes in products designed for growing plants, such as lights and greenhouse ventilation.
+However, they have released a UTH specifically for snake enclosures.
+They are a major brand in the horticultural world.

-The main benefit is that it comes with both the heat pad and a temperature regulator.
+The main benefit of this product is that it comes with a heat pad and a temperature regulator.

 - Because the heat mat comes with a thermostat, there’s no need to purchase any additional equipment.
 You can plug the mat into the thermostat and set the temperature right away.